Dennison Wheelock: Haskell Indian School

 In 1904, Wheelock's Haskell Indian Band performed at the Louisiana Purchase Exposition, known as the St. Louis World's Fair.
-The band performed a mixture of classical and popular music, and Wheelock's Aboriginal Suite.
-This included Native dances and war whoops by band members.
-The Carlisle Indian Band also performed at the Pennsylvania state pavilion.

-That year Captain Pratt was forced out of his post as superintendent at Carlisle by BIA officials.
-His network of philanthropists stopped donating to American Indian music, and Wheelock faced a financial struggle.
-He was supporting an aging father, numerous siblings, wife and son.
-He resigned from Haskell to seek better-paying employment.
+They also performed at the Pennsylvania state pavilion.
+That year, Wheelock faced financial struggles in attempts to support his own family.
+Pratt had been removed from his position at Carlisle by BIA officials and was unable to assist Wheelock, leading to his resignation from Haskell to find a better paying job.